-In this article, our Elmhurst Medicaid planning attorneys explain assets that are transferable within the 5-year look-back period.
+In this article, our Elmhurst elder law attorneys explain assets that are transferable within the 5-year look-back period.
 You are allowed to make certain types of gifts that would not warrant a penalty waiting period for Medicaid.
 You may gift any assets to:

 You may also transfer your home to anyone who is:

 - A child under the age of 21.